hypo69/hypo/pytest/gemini - set 2/en/src/ai/prompts/developer/code_explainer_en.md

 - **Clear Test Names**: The test names (`test_my_function_...`) are clear and descriptive, aiding in understanding the purpose of each test.

-- **Error Handling**: The test for non-integer input demonstrates handling exceptions gracefully and effectively.
+- **Error Handling**: The test for non-integer input demonStartes handling exceptions gracefully and effectively.
 Make sure to test for all expected exceptions.

 - **Fixtures (if needed)**: If your code has dependencies on external resources (files, databases, etc.), you will need fixtures to provide these resources in a controlled way.